What Does Consider Mean on a Background Check: Good & Bad News

 As such, they take most of the investigation burden from the applicant.

-Solution 2: Check For Disqualifying Offenses
+Solution 2: Check for Disqualifying Offenses

 Reviewing a background check is not always black and white.
 The discretion of the manager determines certain grey areas.
 Even so, some offenses translate to an automatic no and remove a person from the recommended list.

-Hiring managers can either use a level 1 background check or a level 2 background check which brings up different results.
+Hiring managers can either use a level 1 records check or a level 2 check which brings up different results.
 The latter is more intensive than the former, and it’s important to know which background check a hiring manager will use.
 A background check will consider several criteria.
 They include:

 Criminal History